 What didn’t work?

-- Find your “Aha!” moment = when your users truly experiences and “gets” the value of your product.
+- Find your “Aha!” moment = when your user truly experiences and “gets” the value of your product.

-- Sent at the right time & frequency (“Who’s started something new?” emails sent 2x/year)
+- Sent at the right time & frequency. (“Who’s started something new?” emails sent twice a year.)

 - Engage the already engaged, more.

 - Easier to build on strengths than fix weaknesses.

 - Easier to get a user that’s active to do more than get inactive user to do anything.